4erem6a/SimpleScript/README.md

 3. Extract SimpleScript.jar manually or use an installer.
 ## Usage:
 You can run SS code from command line.
-Use `java -jar %SimpleScript.jar path%` command with following flags:
+Use `ss.cmd` script or run `SimpleScript.jar` manually.
+List of supported flags:
 ```
     -f <file>       Specifies source file
     -s <source>     Specifies source